- Go sightseeing in Dublin and visit the popular Guinness Storehouse

 Day 12: Travel to Westport and Derry via Glenveagh National Park

 Drive north today, exploring the rugged coastline of Mayo and the wilds of Donegal, with views of dramatic cliffs, which, although less famous than the Cliffs of Moher, can reach almost three times higher (1,972 feet) at Slieve League.

 Continue the journey around the dramatic northern tip of Donegal, toward Glenveagh National Park and Castle.
-Set in 40,770 acres of County Donegal Mountains, discover picturesque lakes, wild glens and woods, a large herd of red deer, and the 19th-century Glenveagh Castle.
-Spend the night in the city of Derry—your first evening in Northern Ireland.
+Set in 40,770 acres of County Donegal Mountains, discover picturesque lakes, wild glens and woods, herds of red deer, and the 19th-century Glenveagh Castle.
+Spend the night in the city of Derry.

-Day 13: Drive the Atrium Coastline and Giants Causeway
+Day 13: Drive the Antrim Coastline & Giants Causeway

 Day 14: Departure from Dublin

 After breakfast, make the short journey back to Dublin.
-Return your rental car and prepare for your flight home, as you bid the Emerald Isle farewell!
+Return your rental car and prepare for your flight home, as you bid the Emerald Isle farewell.
+Safe travels!